What Happens If You Ingest Rust

 Ingesting rust in small amounts is generally not harmful to your health, unless you have a rare condition called hemochromatosis.
 Rust is oxidized iron and does not pose any significant risks unless you have certain underlying health conditions.

-🔥Trending: What Happens If You Don'T Kill Cicero
+🔥Trending: What Happens If You Eat Raw Pizza Dough

 Ingesting rust can have potential risks and health implications, so it’s important to take safety measures and precautions to ensure your well-being.
 Below are some key points to keep in mind: